ykotturi/CSCW-2019-Workshop/README.md

 The 22nd ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2019) will be held November 9th-13th, 2019 in Austin, Texas.

-“CSCW is the premier venue for research in the design and use of technologies that affect groups, organizations, communities, and networks.
-Bringing together top researchers and practitioners, CSCW explores the technical, social, material, and theoretical challenges of designing technology to support collaborative work and life activities.”
+CSCW is the premier venue for research in the design and use of technologies that affect groups, organizations, communities, and networks.
+Bringing together top researchers and practitioners, CSCW explores the technical, social, material, and theoretical challenges of designing technology to support collaborative work and life activities.

-For more information, visit cscw.acm.org.
+For more information, visit <a href="cscw.acm.org">cscw.acm.org</a>.

 <a class="to-top" href="#top">back to top</a>